 Coastal Walks

-The South Cornish Coastal Path borders around 2 miles of the Caerhays estate coastline.
-This, along with other adjacent public footpaths in the historic parkland above Caerhays beach, and also around East and West Portholland enables walkers and summer holiday visitors alike full enjoyment of the coastline right through the whole year.
+The South Cornish Coastal Path runs along approximately two miles of the Caerhays Estate’s stunning coastline.
+This scenic route, combined with other nearby public footpaths through the historic parkland above Caerhays Beach and around the charming hamlets of East and West Portholland, offers walkers and visitors year-round access to some of Cornwall’s most unspoiled coastal scenery.

-The restored Coastguard’s Hut provides a wonderful spot to view the whole coastline from Nare Head and Gull Rock in the West to Dodman Point in the East in all weathers (The building is also licensed for wedding ceremonies).
-On clear days you can easily see as far as Falmouth Docks and the Lizard Peninsular.
+A highlight of the route is the restored Coastguard’s Hut, which provides panoramic views of the coastline—from Nare Head and Gull Rock in the west, to Dodman Point in the east.
+On clear days, you can even see as far as Falmouth Docks and the Lizard Peninsula.
+The hut also serves as a unique, licensed venue for wedding ceremonies.

-There is ample parking for coastal walkers in the car parks at Porthluney Beach as well as at East and West Portholland.
-Please note car parking charges apply all year round.
+There is ample parking available for walkers and visitors at Porthluney Beach, as well as in East and West Portholland.
+Please note that parking charges apply throughout the year.

 Porthluney Beach